returnmagic/Backend-Customization-AWS-Lambda/examples/exchangeCreate/README.md

-# `exchangeCreate` Integration
+# `exchangeCreate` Integration (Private Alpha)

+*This integration request is not public yet.
+We are testing the new exchange flow with a few merchants and will update this page as soon as we have more details.
+If you are interested in this new flow, please contact us at support@returnmagic.com to request early access.*

-The `exchangeCreate` integration request may be executed once a return is refunded.
+The `exchangeCreate` integration will be executed once a return is refunded for all returns of type exchange.
+Your external service will be responsible for creating a new order or a draft order and return any relevant information to Return Magic.

-Return Magic will be responsible of sending a confirmation email to the customer.
+Once an exchange is created, Return Magic will be responsible to notify the customer.

 ## Structure of the request